Performance & Parallelization¶

 server = AutoLeanServer(config)

-result = server.run(Command(cmd=f"#eval {task_id} * {task_id}"))
+result = server.run(Command(cmd=f"#eval {task_id} * {task_id}"), timeout=60)

 return f"Task {task_id}: {result.messages[0].data if not isinstance(result, LeanError) else 'Error'}"

-# Pre-instantiate config before multiprocessing (downloads/initializes resources)
+# Pre-instantiate config before parallelization (downloads/initializes resources)

 with Pool() as p: